 What Happens if you Get Glutened?

-There’s a long list of things that can happen if you get glutened and this, like many things is very individualized.
+There's a long list of things that can happen if accidentally ingest this pesky little protein and this, like many things is very individualized.
 Of course, a lot of it depends on how sensitive you are.
-If you’re on the less sensitive end of the spectrum, you may not even notice you’ve been exposed or you may have some very subtle symptoms.
+For example, if you're on the less sensitive end of the spectrum, you may not even notice you've been exposed or you may have some very subtle symptoms.
 On the other hand, if you have Celiac disease, your symptoms will likely be more severe.